earthlab/earthlab.github.io/_drafts/workshops/version-control/2-fork-push-pull-clone/2017-09-12-collab03-pull-request.md

   * Add Pull Request title & comments
   * Button: Create Pull Request
   * Button: Merge Pull Request - only if you have contributor permissions

+<i class="fa fa-star"></i> **Data Tip:**
+Are you a Windows user and are having a hard time copying the URL into shell?
+You can copy and paste in the shell environment **after** you have the feature turned on.
+Right click on your bash shell window (at the top) and select "properties".
+Make sure "quick edit" is checked.
+You should now be able to copy and paste within the bash environment.
+{: .notice}

+## Additional Resources:

+* <a href="http://rogerdudler.github.io/git-guide/files/git_cheat_sheet.pdf" target="_blank"> Diagram of Git Commands </a>
+-- this diagram includes more commands than we will cover in this series but includes all that we use for our standard workflow.
+* <a href="https://help.github.com/articles/good-resources-for-learning-git-and-github/" target="_blank"> GitHub Help Learning Git resources.</a>